 Reasons for keeping the plantations

 The major reason is aesthetics, and some wind protection.
 This is very important to the appeal of the course, but unfortunately will only be of short- to medium-term benefit as beyond 45-50 years of age (i.e. within the next ten years) trees will start to die and/or fall if left to an over-mature stage.
-There are already some trees that have blown over in the wind or collapsed through rotted roots.
+There are already many trees that have blown over in the wind or collapsed through rotted roots.
 This will then become a cost to the club rather than an income.